 Thoughts & Philosophy

-These reflections are meant to offer an understanding of not only project purpose, but at least one Black actor’s perspective of why a project at all.
+These reflections are meant to offer an understanding of not only project purpose, but perspective on why a project at all.

 We began with the newest Arden edition.
 We assembled a cast of the nine core characters in the play and they read it.
 Then we reconfigured the cast, switched out some actors, repositioned others, and in another week or two we read through the play again.
 Then we did it again.
 In the end there were seven different cast configurations for seven different readings.
 Each time there were new energies, new dynamics, new discussions.
 Over the course of a couple of months we arrived at the cast that seemed to most organically come together.
 We’ll see.
 But I was thrilled not to be involved in some three-day casting session followed by some three-week rehearsal process.
 Perhaps for all of this time spent we’ll find nothing new, but we’ll at least know there’s probably nothing new to find.